 Also known as a youtiao, a Chinese donut is a type of fried bread popular in China.
 Traditionally, the dough is made from wheat flour, water, and yeast, and it is rolled into a long, thin strip before being deep-fried.
 The resulting donut is golden brown and crispy, with a slightly chewy center.
 Chinese donuts are often eaten for breakfast, dipped in soy milk or black coffee.

 This is because it creates a more consistent coating on the donut.
 Still, others prefer creating sugar glazes for the donuts, ensuring the dough isn’t typically sweet.
 It should be bready, soft inside, and crispy on the outside.
 The subtle flavor of the Chinese donut cuts the sweetness, minimizing the sugar level.
-By using different types of sugar, Chinese donut makers are able to create a variety of flavors and textures that are sure to please any palate.
+By using different types of sugar, bakers are able to create a variety of flavors and textures that are sure to please any palate.

-Chinese Donut Origin
+Chinese Donut Origin and Curiosities

 There are many theories about the origin of the Chinese donut, but it is most likely that the dish was created during the Tang Dynasty (618-907 CE).
 The most common theory is that it was introduced to China by Persian or Arab traders who brought with them a similar fried pastry called a Samsa.
 Another theory suggests that the Chinese donut was actually invented by a Chinese chef who was trying to recreate the Samsa.